BuzzTrail/client-sdk-react/NOTES.md

-# VAPI Widget Implementation
+# BUZZTRAIL Widget Implementation

 ## Overview

-The VAPI Widget is a versatile floating conversation component that integrates with VAPI AI to provide voice, chat, or hybrid (voice + chat) interactions on any website.
+The BUZZTRAIL Widget is a versatile floating conversation component that integrates with BUZZTRAIL AI to provide voice, chat, or hybrid (voice + chat) interactions on any website.
 It appears as a floating button that expands into a full conversation interface.

 ## Key Features

 ### 🎙️ Voice Functionality

-- **Real-time Voice Conversations**: Direct integration with VAPI AI for natural voice interactions
+- **Real-time Voice Conversations**: Direct integration with BUZZTRAIL AI for natural voice interactions
 - **Visual Transcript**: Optional live conversation display with user and assistant messages
 - **Voice Level Indicators**: Real-time audio level visualization
 - **Connection Status**: Clear status indicators (connecting, connected, disconnected)

 ### 💬 Chat Functionality

-- **Text-based Conversations**: Full chat support with VAPI or custom API backend
+- **Text-based Conversations**: Full chat support with BUZZTRAIL or custom API backend
 - **Markdown Support**: Rich text rendering with links, code blocks, lists, and more
 - **Real-time Typing Indicators**: Shows when assistant is typing
 - **Smooth Message Streaming**: Character-by-character message display